This post may contain affiliate links. Please read my disclosure policy for more details.

 It’s a dessert you can whip up for dinner tonight, but it’s also an excellent make-ahead dessert for a fancy dinner (and it holds its shape!),

 Want to make ricotta cream for a crowd?
-Simply double or triple the recipe, and you’ll have enough for a party.
+Double or triple the recipe and you’ll have enough for a party.
 Enjoy.

 List of the ingredients